ArduPilot/ardupilot_wiki/common/source/docs/common-apm-navigation-extended-kalman-filter-overview.rst

 .. image:: ../../../images/advanced-configuration-ekf.png

-Copter and Plane can use an Extended Kalman Filter (EKF) algorithm to estimate vehicle position, velocity and angular orientation based on rate gyroscopes, accelerometer, compass, GPS, airspeed and barometric pressure measurements.
+An Extended Kalman Filter (EKF) algorithm is used to estimate vehicle position, velocity and angular orientation based on rate gyroscopes, accelerometer, compass, GPS, airspeed and barometric pressure measurements.